-So when I stumbled upon the shark cage diving encounter on Groupon while searching for adventures during my recent trip to Hawaii, I signed up immediately.
+So when I stumbled upon a good deal for the shark cage diving encounter while searching for adventures during my recent trip to Hawaii, I signed up immediately.
+(Here’s a link to the tour I took!)

 The shark diving encounters take place on the northern side of Oahu, near Haleiwa.
 Our group of two guides and 12 guests met in the morning and boarded a small boat to head three miles off the coast.